solana-labs/solana-program-library/token/transfer-hook/interface/README.md

 ### Account Resolution

-Implementers of the transfer-hook interface are encouraged to make use of the [spl-tlv-account-resolution](https://github.com/solana-labs/solana-program-library/tree/master/libraries/tlv-account-resolution/README.md) library to manage the additional required accounts for their transfer hook program.
+Implementations of the transfer-hook interface are encouraged to make use of the [spl-tlv-account-resolution](https://github.com/solana-labs/solana-program-library/tree/master/libraries/tlv-account-resolution/README.md) library to manage the additional required accounts for their transfer hook program.